A month has gone by since the last earnings report for Qorvo (QRVO). Shares have lost about 2% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Qorvo due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.

 Accelerated deployment of 5G, the roll-out of Wi-Fi 6 and 6E technologies, and growing clout of precision location applications based on ultra-wideband (UWB) technology is favoring the company’s prospects.
-Also, innovation in biotechnologies, is opening new avenues of business.

 Quarter Details & Recent Business Highlights

-During the fiscal third quarter, the company witnessed robust traction for its chips utilized in 5G smartphones.
+During the fiscal fourth quarter, the company witnessed robust traction for its chips utilized in 5G smartphones.
 These offerings are highly integrated and high-performance solutions, which enable customers to reduce product footprint and accelerate products to market.